AgbaD/whiteflip/README.md

-# whiteflip
+# Whiteflip
-For converting between different file formats
+A CLI to leveraging the cloudconvert API used converting between different file formats.

+## Supported Formats
+   - pdf
+   - txt
+   - docx
+   -